990consulting/bmf-monitor/README.md

    * example: "true"

+## IAM Role

+TODO : provide more info here about the IAM role policies needed to succeed

 ## Specifications

 deliverable: a developed lambda function, runnable on an automated schedule.
 Also full source code in client's